penelopecj/sei-project-4/README.md

 ## Concept
 **PIEKEA** has some similarities to the popular Swedish furniture store, [IKEA](https://www.ikea.com/gb/en/).
 Both stores include a robust e-commerce platform and the option to build and customise the products.
 However, while IKEA sells a wide variety of home and outdoor furniture, PIEKEA sells a delicious selection of freshly baked pies to be eaten at home or in the outdoors.
 A variety of sweet and savoury pies available, while supplies last.

-N.B.: There are no actual pies involved.
+N.B.: The pies are not actually for sale.

 ## Project Brief
 * One week to plan, build, and test our final project with a focus on cementing the learning from the past 11 weeks and showing off our new Python skills.
 * Choose to work solo, as a pair, or as a group for the duration of the project.
 * Review project proposal with our instructor so we can make sure it can be accomplished in the limited time we have.
 * Build a full-stack application by making our own backend and front-end.
-* Use a Python Django API, using Django REST Framework to serve our data from a Postgres database.
+* Use a Python Django API, using Django REST Framework to serve our data from a PostgresSQL database.
 * Consume our API with a separate frontend built with React.
 * Build a complete product, which most likely means multiple relationships and CRUD functionality for at least a couple of models.
 * Implement thoughtful user stories/wireframes that are significant enough to help us know which features are core MVP and which can be cut.